 Google led us to an excellent blog site by New Zealander Dave Hill.
-It offered the only information written from the patient point of view we could find.
+It offered the only information written from a patients point of view.
 Dave’s blog explained a little of what we were about to face in easy to understand language.
 When Dave began reaching out via email, he found only 50+/- recorded Superficial Siderosis cases worldwide.
 He raised the number of documented SS’ers to over 100 confirmed cases.
-All thanks to his efforts, fellow sufferers began to make a connection.
+Dave no longer updates his blog due to health reasons but thanks to his efforts, fellow sufferers began to make a connection.

 Our Support Community

 Social media makes it easy to connect with people from across the globe.
-As a result of Dave’s efforts, a Superficial Siderosis group began on Facebook.
+As a result of Dave’s efforts, a superficial siderosis group began on Facebook.
 The members give the newly diagnosed a chance for day to day interactions, compare notes, and share stories.
-Most of all, a place to vent on the awful days.
-People surrounding you don’t have a clue what you are experiencing.
+Most of all, it’s a private place to vent on the awful days when people surrounding you don’t have a clue what you are experiencing.

 This group has now grown to over